Onestop-advanceAI/Onestop-advanceAI/README.md

+- We are One-stop Orchestration Platform (OSP) from AdvanceAI.
-- 📫 Thank you to reach Onestop Orchestration Platform (OSP) from AdvanceAI.
-This document will guide you to complete integration of your system with OSP.
+- 📫 Thank you to reach us.
+This document will guide you integration of your system with OSP.

 <!---
 Onestop-advanceAI/Onestop-advanceAI is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->

+# Introduction
+What is OSP?
+Please read introduction here [AdvanceAI One-Stop-Platform](https://id-oop.advance.ai/) One-stop Orchestration Platform consists of a web portal and back-end engines.
+A portal allows customer operators to orchestrates their business components into a workflow.
+An engine, on the other side, is capable of executing the workflow with input data and producing a risk result.

+# For New Customers
+- How to create your account?
+- How to configure workflow?
+- How to launch workflow?
+    - Launch via HTTP client (e.g. Postman, curl console)
+    - Launch via H5
+    - launch via SDK

+- How to get result?
+- How to do integration?

+# For Advanced Customers
+- How to do Anti Money Laundering(AML)?

+# Helpful links
+- Tech blogs.
+- How to submit tickets.

+## Support